davecan/training/README.md

 # Less Important (maybe briefly mention these)

-(some are edge cases or use threading, in others the attacker needs access for these & they probably want to do more interesting things at that point)
+(some are edge cases, in others the attacker needs access for these & they probably want to do more interesting things at that point)

 10 - Do not use the clone() method to copy untrusted method parameters
    - attacker creating a new class seems unlikely in our case